tmdict/tmdict/data/content/fgo-material-xi/illyasviel-von-einzbern-archer/character.en.md

 #### Miyu Edelfelt

 Would you like me to lend you a swimsuit?
-Obviously it‘ll be a string bikini!
-I think she‘d respond well to that!
+Obviously it’ll be a string bikini!
+I think she’d respond well to that!

 #### Sitonai

 That swimsuit, something like that is interesting… No!
-It‘s nothing!
+It’s nothing!

 #### Abigail Williams